BibleNotify/BibleNotify/README.md

   <p><i>Thy word is a lamp unto my feet, and a light unto my path." -Psalms 119:105</i></p>
 </div>

 ## What is Bible Notify?

 Bible Notify is a free daily Bible verse notification application for Android devices.
-Get daily Bible verse notifications from your Android device with the free & open-source Bible Notify app to meditate on the Scriptures.
+Get daily Bible verse notifications from your mobile device with the free & open-source Bible Notify app to meditate on the Scriptures.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"